JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 in returning to England.
 I left the steamer at Gravesend, and discovered that the Indians had gone from that place to London.
 Thence, I again traced them as having left for Plymouth.
-Inquiries made at Plymouth proved that they had sailed, forty-eight hours previously, in the BEWLEY CASTLE, East Indiaman, bound direct to Bombay.
+Inquiries made at Plymouth proved that they had sailed, forty-eight hours previously, in the _Bewley_ _Castle_, East Indiaman, bound direct to Bombay.

 On receiving this intelligence, Sergeant Cuff caused the authorities at Bombay to be communicated with, overland–so that the vessel might be